The Complexity of Approximating Bounded-Degree Boolean \sharp CSP: Introduction

-The case where $\Gamma$ contains a single, symmetric binary relation $E$ corresponds exactly to the problem of counting the number of homomorphisms from an input graph to some fixed undirected graph $H$, also known as the counting $H$-colouring problem.
+The case where $\Gamma$ contains a single symmetric, binary relation $E$ corresponds exactly to the problem of counting the homomorphisms from an input graph to some fixed undirected graph $H$, also known as the counting $H$-colouring problem.
 Dyer and Greenhill have shown that $\numCSP(\{E\})$ is in polynomial time if $E$ is a complete relation or defines a complete bipartite graph and is \numP{}-complete otherwise \cite{DG2000:num-Hcol}.
-The dichotomy for directed acyclic graphs has been characterized by Dyer, Goldberg and Paterson \cite{DGP2007:num-DAGcol} but it is still an open problem to characterize the cyclic directed graphs that lead to tractable \numCSP{} problems.
+The dichotomy for directed acyclic graphs has been characterized by Dyer, Goldberg and Paterson \cite{DGP2007:num-DAGcol} and, more recently, Cai and Chen have shown a dichotomy for all directed graphs, even with non-negative algebraic weights \cite{CC2010:num-dircol}.
 In contrast to the decision problem, it is not known whether a direct proof of the dichotomy for general directed graphs would yield an alternative proof of the dichotomy for arbitrary constraint languages.

-However, restricting the tree-width of instances has a dramatic effect.
-In the case of counting $H$-colourings, restricting the instance to be a graph of tree-width at most $k$ means that the problem is solvable in linear time for any graph $H$, a result due to D{\'\i}az, Serna and Thilikos \cite{DST2002:H-col-TW}.
+Restricting the tree-width of instances has a dramatic effect.
+In the case of counting $H$-colourings, restricting the instance to be a graph of tree-width at most $k$ makes the problem solvable in linear time for any graph $H$, a result due to D{\'\i}az, Serna and Thilikos \cite{DST2002:H-col-TW}.
 This result follows immediately from Courcelle's theorem, which says that, if a decision problem is definable in monadic second-order logic (which $H$-colouring is, for any fixed $H$), then both it and the corresponding counting problem are computable in linear time \cite{Cou1990:MSO-tw,CMR2001:MSO-FPT}.
 However, invocations of Courcelle's theorem hide enormous constants in the notation $\mathcal{O}(n)$ (in this case, a tower of twos of height $|H|$), while the work of D{\'\i}az et al.\@ not only yields practical constants but can also be applied to classes of instances where the tree-width is allowed to grow logarithmically with the order of the graph, rather than being constant.